zafatar/dot-files/README.md

-# dot-files for Mac
+# .dot-files for Mac OSX and Linux

-This repo is used by me in order to set up Mac ZSH by installing some handy tools and scripts along with their plugins and aliases.
+This repo is used by me in order to set up ZSH by installing some handy tools, applications and scripts along with their plugins and aliases.

 ## Content